top of page

 What Is LVR?

-In the non-bank lending world, the maximum loan-to-value ratio (LVR) for second mortgages typically caps out at 75% gross.
+In the non-bank lending world, the maximum loan-to-value ratio for second mortgages typically caps out at 75% gross.

 What does “gross” mean?
 It includes: